Man smoking cannabis at a Missouri-style private lounge

 A bill in St. Louis (Board Bill 65) could allow “cannabis cafes” serving infused food via dispensary purchase.
 Watch local legislation in cities; statewide, no such law exists yet.

-Do lounges need a cannabis or liquor license?
+Do lounges need a cannabis or liquor license in MO?

 No liquor license allows cannabis on premises under current law.
 Cannabis lounges cannot have a state cannabis retailer license because they don’t sell.
 They rely on being a non-retail private entity.